top of page

 The scientific basis of acupuncture for veterinary pain management: A review based on relevant literature from the last two decades

-Published April 3, 2021
+Published on April 15, 2021

 Veterinary Medical Acupuncture has evolved from Traditional Chinese Medicine to become a proven modality for powerful pain relief and neurological stimulation.